| Measuring Recruitment Marketing Success.By Paul Quinn, © 2003. PART ONE: One of the biggest failings in the marketing efforts of

 be used to streamline operations and positively impact the

+bottom line.
 The fact remains that marketing is seen by many as an expensive

 overhead.
 In measuring the results of your recruitment marketing